techiescamp/linux-foundation-coupon/README.md

 As part of supporting the DevOps community, we keep all the Linux Foundation coupons updated in this page.

+> [!IMPORTANT]
-> **Important Update:** CKA, CKAD,CKS and LFCA prices are set to increase from $395 to $435 in January 2025.
+> **Important Update:** CKA, CKAD, CKS and LFCA prices are set to increase from $395 to $435 in January 2025.
 Lock in the current discounts as soon as possible!

 Following are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs